Free surface topography of capillary flows using spatiotemporal phase shifting profilometry: Materials and methods

 To use this optical setup for the study of water flows, two types of flow regulation systems were used depending on the flow rate $Q$.
-For small flow rates, $Q \in [0-50] \ \rm{mL/min}$, we use a syringe pump (Harvard Apparatus PHD 2000) with two $60 \rm{mL}$ capacity syringes mounted in parallel.
-For higher flow rates, $Q \in [50-1000] \ \rm{mL/min}$, we use a recirculating hydraulic setup.
+For small flow rates, $Q \in [0-50] \ \rm{mL/min}$, we use a syringe pump (Harvard Apparatus PHD 2000) with two $60 \rm{mL}$ syringes mounted in parallel.
+For larger flow rates, $Q \in [50-1000] \ \rm{mL/min}$, we use a recirculating hydraulic setup.
 A water tower is placed above the incline and is fed by a pump (Huber minichiller 600).
-The water castle is then connected to an injection syringe positioned at a right angle above the substrate, at a distance ranging from 1 to 5 mm.
+The water castle is then connected to an injection syringe perpendicular to the substrate.
 A water tank is finally placed at the bottom of the substrate and re-connected to the pump in order to close the loop.
 An electro-valve is connected to the flowmeter to ensure the flow rate is constant.
-Since this setup relies on flow rate measurements with an electromagnetic flowmeter (Kobold MIM), tap water was used instead of distilled water to ensure accurate measurements.
+Since this setup relies on flow rate measurements with an electromagnetic flowmeter (Kobold MIM), tap water was used instead of distilled water.